Death toll from China virus rises to 259, border curbs disrupt more flights

 The northern city of Tianjin, with a population of about 15 million, suspended all schools and businesses until further notice, joining other cities across China in implementing measures aimed at curbing the spread of the pathogen.

-A senior leadership group tasked with handling the crisis promised to take action to prevent a big surge in the number of people travelling after the extended Lunar New Year holiday.
+A senior leadership group tasked with handling the crisis promised to take action to prevent a big surge in the number of people traveling after the extended Lunar New Year holiday.

 The team led by Premier Li Keqiang said they would coordinate with local governments to stagger the times when people are asked to go back to work.